cryptozeny/sugarchain-v0.16.3/README.md

 What is Sugarchain?
 -------------------

-Sugarchain is a PoW blockchain for ultra-fast transactions (5 seconds block time) and fair distribution (CPU mining only - Yespower 1.0).
+Sugarchain is a PoW blockchain for ultra-fast transactions (5 seconds block time) and fair distribution (CPU mining only by Yespower 1.0.0).
 It is based on Bitcoin Core.
- - one-CPU-one-vote by Satoshi Nakamoto
+ - `one-CPU-one-vote` by Satoshi Nakamoto
- - fuck you NVIDIA by Linus Torvalds
+ - `fuck you NVIDIA` by Linus Torvalds
  - the world's fastest PoW blockchain (2019-06-26)

 The meaning of Yumekawa